Lump sum allowance (LSA) and lump sum and death benefit allowance (LSDBA)

 It is important to note, despite using similar words, relevant benefit crystallisation events are very different from pre-6 April 2024 benefit crystallisation events.

-Pre-6 April 2024, benefit crystallisation events related to benefits, taxable and tax-free, being taken in a specific way and time which resulted in the individual’s lifetime allowance being used up.
+Pre-6 April 2024, benefit crystallisation events related to benefits, taxable and tax-free, being taken in a specific way which resulted in the individual’s lifetime allowance being used up.

-Since 6 April 2024, a relevant benefit crystallisation event relates solely to the tax-free element of lump sum benefits being taken.
+Since 6 April 2024, a relevant benefit crystallisation event relates to the payment of a relevant lump sum benefit.
 There are no relevant benefit crystallisation events for taxable pension income.

 Lump sum allowance (LSA)